cesarrh94/javascript-youtube-tutorial/README.md

 - lesson7 - String methods
 - lesson8 - String slicing
 - lesson9 - Method chaining
-- lesson10 - If statement
+- lesson10 - If statement ---> (pending to be added)
-- lesson11 - Switch statement
+- lesson11 - Switch statement ---> (pending to be added)
-- lesson12 - Logical operators
+- lesson12 - Logical operators ---> (pending to be added)
-- lesson13 - While loops
+- lesson13 - While loops ---> (pending to be added)
-- lesson14 - For loops
+- lesson14 - For loops ---> (pending to be added)
-- lesson15 - Break & Continue statements
+- lesson15 - Break & Continue statements ---> (pending to be added)
-- lesson16 - Nested loops
+- lesson16 - Nested loops ---> (pending to be added)